moondance-labs/tanssi-docs/builders/interact/ethereum-api/dev-env/remix.md

 ![Compile MyToken.sol](/images/builders/interact/ethereum-api/dev-environments/remix/remix-4.webp)

-Your contract is now compiled and ready to be deployed to your Appchain.
+Your contract is now compiled and ready to be deployed to your Tanssi Appchain.

 ## Deploying a Contract to Your Appchain Using Remix {: #deploying-a-contract-to-your-Appchain-using-remix }

 Now you can deploy the contract by navigating to the **Deployment** sidebar option.
 You need to change the topmost **ENVIRONMENT** dropdown from **JavaScript VM** to **Injected Web3**.
-This tells Remix to use the MetaMask injected provider, which will point it to your EVM Appchain, so long as the selected network in your MetaMask is your EVM Appchain.
+This tells Remix to use the MetaMask injected provider, which will point it to your Tanssi EVM Appchain, so long as the selected network in your MetaMask is your Tanssi EVM Appchain.
 If you need to change your network in MetaMask, you can easily do so, and Remix will update your account balances to reflect the network change.

 ![Change environment to injected Web3](/images/builders/interact/ethereum-api/dev-environments/remix/remix-5.webp)